-Goldsmiths, University of London, offers undergraduate and postgraduate degree, and specialises in the Arts, humanities, social sciences, psychology, management and computing.
+Goldsmiths, University of London, offers undergraduate and postgraduate degree, and specialises in arts, humanities, social sciences, psychology, management and computing.
 In 2017 Goldsmiths ranked in the top 15 of world universities for Art & Design and 8th in the world for Media & Communications according to QS World University Rankings by Subject 2017.